 Doorbell cameras have become much easier to install.
 In many cases, you only need a screwdriver.
 And a number of doorbell cameras record and store video in the cloud 24/7.
 Whether you are looking for a wireless doorbell camera or one that doesn’t require a subscription, there are plenty of options on the market.
-To pick out the right doorbell camera for your home, CNET has you covered with recent reviews as does the New York Times.
+To pick out the right doorbell camera for your home, CNET has you covered with reviews as does the New York Times.

 When should you turn off your doorbell camera?

 A doorbell camera is great for security and keeping the porch pirates at bay.
 But if there are cameras on the property, inside or outside, the sellers and/or listing agent should turn them off while the home is being shown.

 When buyers or agents visit the home, confidentiality is essential.
 Real estate is a financial decision, as well as a personal and emotional decision.
 As real estate agents, we want buyers who visit the home to feel 100% comfortable; we want them to envision themselves living there like it’s their home.
 If a doorbell or security camera is on, the potential buyer may feel as if they are being watched.
 For the most secure experience, we recommend scheduling cameras off during showings only; cameras can be turned back on at dusk for continued protection.